wouterpeere/GHEtool/README.md

 *GHEtool* is licensed under the terms of the 3-clause BSD-license.
 See [GHEtool license](LICENSE).

-## GHEtool Pro
-To further increase the feasibility of geothermal solutions, we have launched our professional version of GHEtool which supports drilling companies, engineering firms, architects, government organizations with automated reporting and online courses …
-With our insightful software they can minimize the environmental and societal impact while maximizing the cost-effective utilization of geothermal projects.
-Visit our website at [https://ghetool.eu](htts://ghetool.eu) to learn more about the synergy between the open-source and commercial version of GHEtool.

 ## Contact GHEtool
 - Do you want to support GHEtool financially or by contributing to our software?